aws-samples/aws-amplify-predictions-ai-ml-with-react/README.md

 <a name="app"></a>

 ## Sample App - Language Translation and Syntax
+*Note: The *Amplify* directory in this repo is for reference only and is missing some necessary files for security purposes.
+To run sample app remove current *amplify* directory and recreate it with the above tutorial*

 Run app locally using `npm start` then navigating in browser to `localhost:3000`